brand-d/iccm2024-tailorshop/README.md

 ## Run the scripts

 Once all dependencies are installed, each script can run directly without arguments.
+All data files required are already in the data folder, so that running `create_simplified_matrix.py` and `extend_graph.py` beforehand is not necessary.
 In order to run any of the scripts, use the following commands:

 ```